oriing/oriing/information-en.md

 ## Major Awards and Honors

+※ The number in parenthesis on the right is the number of co-winners.

 ### Out of School
 * 2012 Inje Youth Arts Festival Writing Division Winning Award (Inje Culture Center Award)
 * 2012 7th Gangwondo Student Council Korean Language Division Gold Prize (Gangwon-do Inje Office of Education Award)